auino/500px-osx-background/README.md

 ### Description ###

-This script allows you to dynamically change your Mac (OS X) background, taking images from [500px](https://500px.com).
+This script allows you to dynamically change your macOS background, taking images from [500px](https://500px.com).

 ### Installation ###